Preserve, Conserve or Restore, a clockmakers dilemma

 Anniversary clock repair – a replacement suspension spring

-Let me begin by saying that some people have good luck with torsion clocks and while others loathe them.
-For such a simple device they provide misery for some and it is no wonder that clock repairers steer away from them.
-I seem to be one of the lucky ones.
-I gifted this clock to … More Anniversary clock repair – a replacement suspension spring
+Let me start by saying that opinions on torsion clocks are divided—some people have great success with them, while others absolutely loathe them.
+Despite their seemingly simple design, they can cause endless frustration, which is why many clock repairers tend to avoid them.
+Fortunately, I seem to be one of the lucky ones.
+I gifted … More Anniversary clock repair – a replacement suspension spring

 Rate this: